 A subprime fixed-rate mortgage works just like a conventional fixed-rate mortgage in that the borrower gets a set interest rate and the monthly payment remains the same for the length of the loan repayment period.
-The difference is that subprime fixed-rate mortgages sometimes have longer terms, such as 40 or 50 years, compared to the typical 15 or 30 years for a conventional fixed-rate loan.
+The difference is that subprime fixed-rate mortgages sometimes have longer terms, such as 40 years, compared to the typical 15 or 30 years for a conventional fixed-rate loan.

 Subprime adjustable-rate mortgage (ARM)

 There are also subprime adjustable-rate mortgages, or ARMs, such as the 3/27 ARM, in which the borrower gets a fixed interest rate for the first three years, then the rate readjusts once a year for the remaining 27 years.
 The adjustments are based on the performance of a market index plus a margin.
 Most lenders have a cap on how much your rate can increase, but if you can’t make the peak monthly payment, you could be at risk of default.

 With an interest-only loan, the borrower pays only interest during the first few years, typically seven or 10.
 This could mean smaller monthly payments at first, but no initial payoff of the loan principal, and delayed equity.